evanwill/workshop-template-b/README.md

 **Please note: the template was updated in Nov 2021 to Bootstrap 5!**

-> For a more minimal version, try the original [workshop-template](https://github.com/evanwill/workshop-template)
+> For a more minimal version, try the original [workshop-template](https://github.com/evanwill/workshop-template); For a sidebar toc version, see [lesson-template](https://github.com/learn-static/lesson-template).

 ## Why?